Worldwide Guide to Women in Leadership

 She was Minister of Finance 1988-93 and Assisting Minister-Präsidentin in 1993 and

 2003-04 3.
 Vice-President of the Bundesrat.
 In 2005 she formed a new coalition but a member of her own Social Democrats did not vote for her in Parliament.
-It also ment that she did not become the first female President of the Bundesrat and Deputy Head of State in November 2005, when the post belonged to the state, according to the rotating principle. (b.
+It also meant that she did not become the first female President of the Bundesrat and Deputy Head of State in November 2005, when the post belonged to the state, according to the rotating principle. (b.
 1944-).

-[1999 Acting Heidi Alm-Merck, Niedersachsen (November-December)]
+[1999 Acting Heidi Alm-Merch, Niedersachsen (November-December)]

 According to some newspaper-reports the Minister-President resigned with immediate effect in November, but her tenure as acting is not confirmed]